Leon-Henri Roth

 He successfully got letters through to his father, Leon Roth, a member of a Belgian network.

-The report stated: "development of a large rocket which made a noise resembling that of 'a squadron at low altitude."
+The report stated: "development of a large rocket which made a noise resembling that of 'a squadron at low altitude'."

-For fear, his family would suffer from the Gestapo, he refused to be helped escaping, later on, he died tragically while in a German military car.
+For fear his family would suffer from the Gestapo, he refused to be helped escaping.
+Later on, he died while in a German military car.

 Passing information

-Another father might have dismissed the matter, however Leon Roth was the main courier between Luxembourg and Belgium for the Belgian 'White Army' resistance force (Witte Brigade) and a member of the network which smuggled Belgian and French POWs out of Germany after their escape.
+Leon Roth was the main courier between Luxembourg and Belgium for the Belgian 'White Army' resistance force (Witte Brigade) and a member of the network which smuggled Belgian and French POWs out of Germany after their escape.

 In the summer of 1942, Roth made also contact with another Belgian group, the 'Service Clarence', organized by a policeman named Adolphe Godart and was given the codename 'Oscar 8353.'
 He had been ordered to obtain information about German war factories in Wiltz.
-Thus it was that at his next meeting with Godart — 'Pierre 8360' — he mentioned his son's censored letter.
+Thus it was that at his next meeting with Godart—'Pierre 8360'—he mentioned his son's censored letter.
 Godart contacted London and was informed that it was of the greatest importance to find out where young Roth was employed.

 The wheel had started to turn.

 Leon-Henri had the right to write to his family, though his correspondence naturally went through the censor's hands.
 In his first letter the censors had cut out a whole page, and mention of the place where Roth worked was completely obliterated.
 So his father, at Service Clarence, drew their attention to it.